Navdevl/turbohustle/content/blog/10-tips-to-skyrocket-your-cars-performance.md

 ## 1. No Too Rich or Too Lean : Balance is the key when it comes to AFR
 {{< img-post path="date" file="not-too-rich-or-too-lean.jpg" alt="No Too Rich or Too Lean" >}}

 Most stock manufacturer tune the engine for having a good gas mileage and to overcome the strict emission norms by slaughtering the valuable power output.
 Balance is the key when it comes to AFR (Air Fuel Ratio).
 Leaning out the mixture too much will lead to cause of additional cylinder peak temperature and cause damage to the engines whereas too rich will lead to un-burned fuel which is the worst thing you can do to your engine.
-If AFR crossing the extreme limits, may will lead to no combustion at all.
+If AFR crossing the extreme limits, will lead to no combustion at all.
 So tuning your Engine’s AFR in between RBT ( Richest Mixture for Best Torque) and LBT (Leanest Mixture for Best Torque) will provide good performance and a slightly leaner ratio around 15.6:1 can provide you with a best gas mileage.

 ## 2. Fuel Injectors which matches the needs